twotwentyseven/handbook/histories.md

 When Shopify was first introduced, it was a hard sell to clients.
 Most wanted Magento and Wordpress/WooCommerce which were more established.
 We slowly won client over and now every client coming to us found us because of our expertise in Shopify.

 Early on, we won some awards where Shopify recognised us as one of the pre-eminent partners.
-And again in 2020, we were invited, applied and accepted into Shopify's Strategtic Partnerships Programme which is reserved for the top 1% of Shopify Partners globally.
+And again in 2020, we were invited, applied and accepted into Shopify's Strategic Partnerships Programme which is reserved for the top 1% of Shopify Partners globally.
 It gives us special access to early features and support tools that allow us to grow our skills faster than others.

 The most important thing for us in Shopify is directly connected to our founding principles – we are always pushing it and looking for new tools to make our Shopify sites next level.